×

 We asked expats in The Hague what banks they use and there advice about banking.
 They advised:

 "Before retiring in The Hague, expats should be aware of the cost of living, which is higher than the national average.
 Additionally, expats should research the healthcare system and the availability of medical services in the area.
 It is also important to understand the local culture and customs, as well as the language, to ensure a smooth transition.
 Expats should also consider the availability of public transportation and the cost of housing in the area.
-Finally, expats should research the local job market to ensure that they can find suitable employment if needed," remarked one expat who made the move to The Hague.
+Finally, expats should research the local job market to ensure that they can find suitable employment if needed," commented one expat who made the move to The Hague.

 Will I be able to find a job in The Hague?